TosbackCgusBridge-Bot/CGUs-versions/Okcupid/Privacy Policy.md

 If you live in the European Union, the company that is responsible for your information under this Privacy Policy (the "data controller") is:

 MTCH Technology Services Limited
-Pembroke House
+5 Harcourt Road
-28 - 32 Pembroke Street Upper
+Dublin 2, D02 FW64
-Dublin 2, Ireland
+Ireland

 If you live outside the European Union, the company responsible for your information is: